ernfun1/ai-coding-for-kids/ai_coding_lesson_plan.md

 **Step 3: Building the Full Quiz (10 minutes)**
 ```
-Prompt: "Add 4 more questions about study habits, preferred learning times, organization style, and motivation.
-Keep the same 4-option format but vary the content.
-Use what you know about the psycology of learning where question A's describes an Organizer, B's Collaborator, C's Procrastinator, D's Digital Navite.
+Prompt: "Add 5 questions about study approach, study habits, preferred learning times, organization style, and motivation.
+Use a 4-option multiple choice format but vary the content.
+Use what you know about the psycology of learning where answer  A's describes an Organizer, B's Collaborator, C's Procrastinator, D's Digital Navite.
 ```

 **Step 4: Results System (10 minutes)**